-The following warrants were outstanding as of June 30, 2022, all of which contain standard anti-dilution protections in the event of subsequent rights offerings, stock splits, stock dividends or other extraordinary dividends, or other similar changes in the Company's common stock or capital structure, and none of which have any participating rights for any losses:
+The following warrants were outstanding as of September 30, 2022, all of which contain standard anti-dilution protections in the event of subsequent rights offerings, stock splits, stock dividends or other extraordinary dividends, or other similar changes in the Company's common stock or capital structure, and none of which have any participating rights for any losses:

-Warrants Exercise Expiration Fair Securities into which warrants are convertible outstanding Price Date value Common stock (Initial Public Offering) 140,000 \$ 9.375 October 2026 \$ 170,397 Common stock (Private Placement) 6,451,613 \$ 2.98 April 2027 \$ 6,132,436 Total 6,591,613 \$ 6,302,833
+Warrants Exercise Expiration Fair Securities into which warrants are convertible outstanding Price Date value Common stock (Initial Public Offering) 140,000 \$ 9.375 October 2026 \$ 170,397 Common stock (Private Placement) 6,451,613 \$ 2.98 April 2027 6,132,436 Total 6,591,613 \$ 6,302,833

 The Company accounts for warrants in accordance with ASC 480, Distinguishing Liabilities from Equity, depending on the specific terms of the warrant agreement.
 The Company determined the fair value of the warrants using the Black-Scholes pricing model and treated the valuation as equity instruments in consideration of the cashless settlement provisions in the warrant agreements.
+The warrants are not marked-to-market each reporting period, thus there is no impact to earnings.
+Any future exercises of the warrants will be recorded as cash received and recorded in cash, with a corresponding increase to common stock and additional paid-in capital in equity.